-- Once a possible emergency situation comes to the attention of one of the Campus Security Authority (CSA) or other Westminster authority, he/she will seek to confirm the report either by personally viewing the circumstances or calling Physical Plant personnel to confirm it.
+- Once a possible emergency situation comes to the attention of the Manager of Campus Life, the Associate Dean of Students, or the VP of Campus Life and Dean of Students, or other Westminster authority, he/she will seek to confirm the report either by personally viewing the circumstances or calling Physical Plant personnel to confirm it.
 If an emergency exists, 911 will be dialed immediately to bring local authorities on campus or to the Bookstore.

 - If the nature of the emergency is a fire, the alarm for the affected building will be pulled and occupants directed to areas away from the building to allow fire personnel to respond appropriately on arrival.

 - If the nature of the emergency requires notification of either a segment(s) of or the entire community, the appropriate authority will communicate to the affected portion of the community without delay in any of multiple methods deemed appropriate, including using walkie talkies to communicate between campus buildings to staff, direct/intrusive email message to administration and staff through the seminary’s computer system, and text messaging to all student cell phones as per a pre-established list of numbers.

 - If any portion or the entirety of the community is to be notified, the individuals responsible, in consultation with the VP of Campus Life and Dean of Students, for (1) determining appropriate segments of the community and the content of the notification and (2) initiating the notification system of the message are the Manager of Campus Life or the Executive Assistant to the President.
 Availability at the time of the emergency will determine which of the individuals will proceed to notify the community.